CVE-2025-53796: CWE-126: Buffer Over-read in Microsoft Windows Server 2019

 Technical Summary

-CVE-2025-53796 is a buffer over-read vulnerability identified in the Windows Routing and Remote Access Service (RRAS) component of Microsoft Windows Server 2019, specifically version 10.0.17763.0.
-The vulnerability is classified under CWE-126, which involves improper bounds checking leading to reading beyond the intended buffer limits.
-This flaw allows an unauthorized attacker to remotely trigger the RRAS service to disclose sensitive information over the network without requiring any privileges.
-The vulnerability does not allow code execution or modification of data but can expose confidential information, potentially including memory contents that could aid further attacks.
-The CVSS v3.1 base score is 6.5 (medium severity), reflecting the network attack vector (AV:N), low attack complexity (AC:L), no privileges required (PR:N), but requiring user interaction (UI:R).
-The scope remains unchanged (S:U), and the impact is high on confidentiality (C:H), with no impact on integrity or availability.
-No known exploits are currently reported in the wild, and no patches have been linked yet.
+CVE-2025-53796 is a buffer over-read vulnerability classified under CWE-126, affecting the Windows Routing and Remote Access Service (RRAS) component in Microsoft Windows Server 2019 (specifically version 10.0.17763.0).
+The vulnerability arises due to improper bounds checking in RRAS, which allows an attacker to read memory beyond the intended buffer limits.
+This can lead to unauthorized disclosure of sensitive information over the network without requiring authentication, although user interaction is necessary to trigger the exploit.
+The vulnerability does not allow code execution or denial of service but compromises confidentiality by leaking potentially sensitive data.
+The CVSS 3.1 vector (AV:N/AC:L/PR:N/UI:R/S:U/C:H/I:N/A:N) indicates that the attack can be performed remotely over the network with low attack complexity, no privileges required, but requires user interaction.
+The scope remains unchanged, and the impact is high on confidentiality but none on integrity or availability.
+No known exploits have been reported in the wild, and no official patches have been linked yet, though Microsoft is expected to release updates.
 The vulnerability was reserved in July 2025 and published in September 2025, indicating recent discovery and disclosure.
-RRAS is a critical service for routing and remote access in Windows Server environments, often used in enterprise networks to provide VPN and routing capabilities.
-Exploitation could allow attackers to gain sensitive information from server memory, which could be leveraged for further attacks or reconnaissance.

 Potential Impact